Responsibilities will include rolling calls, monitoring emails, scheduling, arranging travel, meals & gifts, and expenses.

 Provide significant script coverage for client pitches.
 Track current and potential clients.
 Read and engage with material proactively.

-Efficiently support an executive responsible for negotiating deals for writing, directing, acting and producing clients in scripted and non-scripted television.
+Efficiently support an executive responsible for negotiating deals for writing, directing, acting and producing clients in scripted television.
+General clerical and administrative duties including letter drafting, filing, handling phones, managing calendars, scheduling, expenses, and office management.